user-sbd/dev/notes/lyrics/polo.md

-im coming out the wrong side with the right pipe ready for fight night she knows we the ones right rapping at the stu in the mic high off lean ion know whats right
+im coming out the wrong side with the right pipe ready for fight night she knows we the ones right rapping at the stu in the mic trippin off lean ion know whats right